corprew/visitor-service/README.md

 The visitor count lasts for 24 hours.
 Subsequent visits in the next 60 minutes to the same entity by the same client doesn't add to the visitor count for a particular page.
 Expiration is done on an hour-by-hour basis, the visitor session timing is based on an hour from when the visit first occurred.

+This will scale pretty far as-is, because it never writes to disk.
+Most reasonable scaling issues can be solved by changing the redis config (see `redis-config.js`) or changing how express is configured (or running more express servers, no session fixation issues here.)

 ## running

 You can run this as a node app as per normal.  this is built using express so `npm install` followed by `npm start` will kick it off.